Inflation remains above 10 per cent in the UK while it's in the single digits in the EU. Which countries are being hit the hardest?

 What's causing these inflation rates?

-The prices of many commodities - crucially including food - have also been rising ever since COVID-19 pandemic lockdowns were first introduced two years ago, straining global supply chains, leaving crops to rot, and causing panic-buying in supermarkets.
+The prices of many commodities - crucially including food - have been rising ever since COVID-19 pandemic lockdowns were first introduced three years ago, straining global supply chains, leaving crops to rot, and causing panic-buying in supermarkets.